Sometimes people have a hard time believing that there can be too much of a good thing.

 6. What is thermal stratification?

-Occurring from late spring to early fall, thermal stratification is a seasonal phenomenon in temperate regions.
+Occurring from late spring to early fall, thermal stratification is a seasonal phenomenon in temperate regions and the midwest.

 In the summertime, the epilimnion (the upper layer of water in the water) of the Great Lakes is warmed significantly by the sun.